-Memorandum of Understanding or MOU is an agreement made when two or more parties wish to outline the rights and obligations of the parties and agree on a common course of action to reach a valid conclusion.
-It is a formal agreement and is not legally binding on its parties.
-To be legally operative, an MOU should clearly lay down the name of the parties, the object of the contract, and summarise the important terms and conditions.
-They are usually less time consuming and avoid legal implications as involved in a contract.
-This is because a legal agreement contains risks, warranties, and indemnifications due to the nature of the contract involving the exchange of money or other considerations to validate it.
-MOU provides a roadmap to a non-binding agreement highlighting effective negotiations between the parties involved in achieving a shared goal.
+Memorandum of Understanding or more popularly known as an MOU is an agreement, which is made between two or more parties, when they wish to lay out the rights and obligations of the parties, and thereby, agree on a course of action to reach a valid and a common conclusion.
+It is indeed a formal agreement; however, it is not legally binding on the parties.
+In order to be legally operative, the MOU between the parties should clearly enumerate the name of the parties, the object, and purpose of the contract, and also summarise all the important terms and conditions.
+Usually, MOUs are less time consuming, and since it is not legally binding, the parties avoid the legal implications altogether, as opposed to a contract.
+This is majorly attributable to the fact that a legal agreement between parties contains the undertaking of the risks, warranties, and indemnifications due to the nature of the contract involving the exchange of money or any other considerations.
+On the other hand, an MOU is a non-binding agreement that highlights the effective negotiations between the parties, that were involved in achieving a shared goal.

-The process often begins with each party effectively drafting its own best-case MOU through a professional skilled in the process.
+This process often begins when each party drafts its own best-case MOU through a professional.

-It considers all ideal or preferred outcomes, what is being offered to the other party(s), and what points may be non-negotiable.
+The MOU and the process of drafting it to consider all ideal or preferred outcomes.
+Moreover, it also considers the things that are offered to the other party(s), and what points may be non-negotiable.

 - Names of parties.

 - Specific points of understanding between the parties